jvzonlab/OrganoidTracker/_sources/AUTOMATIC_TRACKING.md.txt

 This should be produce a file called `Filtered positions.aut`.

 ### Troubleshooting
-You can modify this step of the anlysis by changing the following values in the configuration file (e.g., `organoid_tracker.ini` within `error_rates`).
+You can modify this step of the analysis by changing the following values in the configuration file (e.g., `organoid_tracker.ini` within `error_rates`).
 * `maximum error rate`: 0.01 (default)
     _Links with marginal probability < (1- `maximum error rate`) are removed (e.g, links must exceed threshold probability of 0.99 for the default value of 0.01).
 Consider adjusting this value to make the threshold more or less stringent._
 * `temperature (to account for shared information)`: 1.5 (default)